suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 of a binary, such as a firmware image, to mount their attacks.
 For example, return-oriented programming (ROP) {{ROP}} requires access to the binary and encryption makes it much more difficult to write exploits.
+Beside confidentiality of the binary, confidentiality of the sources (e.g. in case of open source software) may be required as well to prevent reverse engineering and/or reproduction of the binary firmware.

 While the original motivating use case of this document was firmware encryption, the use of SUIT manifests has been extended to other use cases